adilmajid/privacy-for-the-paranoid/README.md

 * [ ] Use [Firefox Focus](https://itunes.apple.com/app/id1055677337) on iOS
 * [ ] Set cookies, history, etc. to delete after 30 days (or less!)

-## Use privacy-friendly services
-* [ ] Use [DuckDuckGo](https://duckduckgo.com) as your search engine.
-They're great, they don't track you, and they're profitable, so no need to worry about them shutting down one day
-* [ ] Use [Signal](http://signal.org) or [WhatsApp](https://whatsapp.com) for end-to-end encrypted messaging
-* [ ] Use [ProtonMail](https://protonmail.com) for encrypted email
-* [ ] Install [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) to monitor outgoing connections (basically a reverse Firewall).
-Your computer sends a lot of dat in the background that you might not know about.
-With Little Snitch you can see when and where information from your computer is being sent
-* [ ] Use [Tor](https://www.torproject.org) for web browsing.
-The more people use it the better the network is

-## Be Good
-* [ ] Support companies that protect your data.
-By support, I mean pay for their services.
-If you don’t, they’ll go out of business, and all we’ll have left are free products that vacuum up all of the user data they can.
-* [ ] Follow the [Electronic Frontier Foundation](https://www.eff.org).
-And [donate](https://supporters.eff.org/donate/join-eff-today)!
-They do great work.

 ## Last but not least...
 * [ ] Delete Facebook and Google.
 Yes, this is obviously easier said than done.
 But Facebook and Google are the worst offenders against individual privacy.
 They vacuum personal data like a surveillance state.
 They are dishonest about hacks and data leaks.

 <hr>

 # Other Stuff

+## Be Good
+* [ ] Support companies that protect your data.
+By support, I mean pay for their services.
+If you don’t, they’ll go out of business, and all we’ll have left are free products that vacuum up all of the user data they can.
+* [ ] Follow the [Electronic Frontier Foundation](https://www.eff.org).
+And [donate](https://supporters.eff.org/donate/join-eff-today)!
+They do great work.

 ## Best Practices
 * [ ] Don’t use phone numbers for 2FA.
 See [SIM Swap Attack Protection](#sim-swap-attack-protection) below.